Go trout fishing

 3. Employees of the IFS and their immediate families are ineligible to enter.

-4. The Promotion will commence on Saturday 5 October 2024 and then follow the open fishing season for each water in-line with the remainder of the 2024–25 and subsequent 2025–26 and 2026-27 licence periods.
+4. The Promotion commenced on Saturday 5 October 2024 and follows the open fishing season for each water in line with the remainder of the 2024–25, 2025–26 and 2026–27 licence periods.
 The Promotion ends at 23:59, 31 July 2027.

-5. The number of fish released into the Designated Promotion Waters for 2024–25 are: Lake Mackintosh (2), Lake Rowallan (2), Huntsman Lake (2), Lake Leake (1), yingina / Great Lake (2), Bradys Lake (2), Arthurs Lake (2), Lake Sorell (2) and Craigbourne Lake (1).
-Additional tagged trout as part of the Promotion will be released during the 2025-26 and 2026-27 angling seasons.
+1. The number of fish released into the Designated Promotion Waters for 2024-25 are: Lake Mackintosh (2), Lake Rowallan (2), Huntsman Lake (2), Lake Leake (1), Yingina / Great Lake (2), Bradys Lake (2), Arthurs Lake (2), Lake Sorell (2) and Craigbourne Lake (1).
+Note: a tagged trout was captured at each of the following waters during 2024-25: Huntsman Lake, Lake Leake, Arthurs Lake and Craigbourne Lake.

-8. Fish caught in the Promotion must be kept with the tag intact for verification.
+7. Fish caught in the Promotion must be kept with the tag intact for verification.

-9. Prizes will only be awarded for fish caught using a rod and line and in accordance with the Inland Fisheries Act 1995 and subordinate legislation.
+8. Prizes will only be awarded for fish caught using a rod and line and in accordance with the Inland Fisheries Act 1995 and subordinate legislation.

 Prizes